 Applicants should have a first- or second-class university honours degree or equivalent.
-Individuals with degrees in veterinary science, biological sciences, veterinary or human medicine, mathematics or statistics, and relevant postgraduate experience, are all encouraged to apply.
-Applicants are expected to have a high level of numeracy skills (e.g. A Level Mathematics or Statistics or a module with a good mark in their university degree).
+Individuals with degrees in biological sciences, veterinary or human medicine, mathematics or statistics, OR who have relevant postgraduate experience, are all encouraged to apply.
+Applicants are expected to have a high level of numeracy skills (e.g. A level Mathematics or Statistics or a module with a good mark in their university degree).

 Applicants from overseas will be required to provide evidence of proficiency in spoken and written English, including scientific usage and comprehension.

 You will need the equivalent of a bachelor's degree to undertake an MSc.
 This will usually require you to have a BSc degree or have completed the first three years of your medical degree.
 More information on intercalating an MSc at LSHTM.